 5) Chili Flakes

-Available in ground or sticks, cinnamon is a common staple for baked goods because it adds warmth and bittersweet flavor.
+Available in ground form or sticks, cinnamon is a common staple for baked goods because it adds warmth and bittersweet flavor.

 Chives contain a mild onion-like flavor that is typically used for garnishes.